RavalTirth21/AWS-Route53-Projects/AWS-Route53-Weighted-Routing/README.md

 ### ✅ Step 2: Record 2 - Weighted Routing

-We add the second A record pointing to the second EC2 instance with a different weight (e.g., 20%).
+We add the second A record pointing to the second EC2 instance with a different weight 20%.

 ![Record 2 - Weighted Routing](./02-Record-2-Weighted-Routing.png)